Central Frontenac: Transportation

 The main road is Highway 7 which runs through the entire township from east to west.
 Central Frontenac Road 38 intersects Highway 7 at Sharbot Lake and runs south to South Frontenac Township, providing connectivity with Kingston.

 The route of the former Kingston and Pembroke Railway runs through the township, and has been converted into the K&P Rail Trail.

 Crime

-On June 7, 2020, a gunman opened fire on his neighbours after lighting building on fire which spread to the adjacent historic century old St. James Anglican church destroying both buildings in Parham.
+On June 7, 2020, a gunman opened fire on his neighbours after lighting a building on fire in Parham.
+The fire spread to the adjacent historic century-old St. James Anglican church, destroying both buildings.
 One person was injured.
-The man was charged with attempted murder, arson and firearms-related charges.
+The gunman was charged with attempted murder, arson and firearms-related charges.

 Education

 Central Frontenac, along with South Frontenac, North Frontenac and the Frontenac Islands, send students to schools part of the Limestone District School Board, based in neighboring Kingston.